M-29/Java-Programing/Java 8/Readme.md

 ```Java
   Collections.sort(list, (a, b) -> a - b);
 ```
-3. It introduce stream api to process collections more easily.
+3. It introduce stream api to process collections more easily.<br>
 **Before Java 8**
 ```Java
 List<Integer> result = new ArrayList<>();